Eppo-exp/eppo-docs/docs/sdks/server-sdks/node.md

 ### Assign variations

 Assign users to flags or experiments using `get<Type>Assignment`, depending on the type of the flag.
-For example, for a String-valued flag, use `getStringAssignment`:
+For example, for a string-valued flag, use `getStringAssignment`:

 ```javascript
 import * as EppoSdk from "@eppo/node-server-sdk";